-Here we briefly introduce the team from our partner office in Namibia.
-Agnes and her colleagues will place you in your volunteer project, organize everything you need and will help you with all your questions.
-They will share their inside knowledge with you - so that your time as globetrotter will become the highlight of your life!
+We would like to briefly introduce the team from our partner office in the Namibia.
+Agnes and Her Colleagues will help you in your volunteer project or internship placement and organization.
+They will gladly share their inside knowledge with you - and help make your time as globetrotter become the highlight of your life!

 I am from Austria, Vienna and moved to Namibia in 2007.